NicosNicolaou16/ImagePickerAndroid/README.md

 # Image Picker Android

-This library built to give to other developers an easy way to implement the image picker in Android application with latest Android technologies.
-Its supports Activity, Fragment with XML and Jetpack Compose.<br />
+This library is built to provide other developers with an easy way to implement an image picker in Android applications using the latest Android technologies.
+It supports Activities, Fragments with XML, and Jetpack Compose.
-Support me and I will appreciate if you provide me your feedback(s).<br />
+Support me, and I would appreciate any feedback you provide. <br />
-Note: The example project doesn't contain all the examples for all methods.
+Note: The example project does not include examples for all methods.

 The library contains/features: